 The purpose of the MLM compensation plan is to create the illusion that someone can make a lot of money with the so-called MLM business opportunity.
 In reality, it’s rare for anyone to make a profit with MLM.

-The illusion that someone can earn a lot of money with MLM is created by making a compensation plan so complex that the rational mind stops trying to understand it, while at the same time appealing to the emotions with large numbers, bonuses, and car programs.
+The illusion that someone can earn a lot of money with MLM is created by making a compensation plan so complex that the rational mind stops trying to understand it, while at the same time appealing to the emotions with the promise of huge commissions, cash bonuses, and luxury car programs.

 The truth is, very few people ever get near those large numbers, bonuses, and cars.
 Most people who join MLM quit their first year after losing money for months.

 Affiliate Marketing Capitalizes on a Growing Global Market.

 Everything is moving online.
 Brick and mortar retail business are closing as more and more people shop through the internet.
 In Europe, North America and most English-speaking countries, if someone wants something, they first look online.